Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Systematic coarse-graining of the microscopic t QSAP model

 We consider a single AOUP with position $\xv$ and orientation $\uv = (u_1, u_2,..,u_d)^\mathsf{T}$ in spatial dimension~$d$:

-where $T$ is the thermal diffusivity, $\externalPotential(\xv)$ an external confining potential, $\aoupmob$ the mobility, $v_0$ the characteristic self-propulsion speed, and $\Lvt$ and $\Lv$ are vectors whose elements are independent Gaussian white noises with zero mean and unit variance.
+where $T$ is the thermal diffusivity, $\externalPotential(\xv)$ an external confining potential, $\aoupmob$ the mobility, $v_0$ the characteristic self-propulsion speed, and the two vectors $\Lvt$ and $\Lv$ have components which are independent Gaussian white noises with zero mean and unit variance.

-The Fokker--Planck equation corresponding to Eqs.~\eqref{eq:aoups ext-pot-langevin} for the PDF $\jointpdf = \jointpdf(\xv, \uv, t)$ reads:
+The Fokker--Planck equation corresponding to Eqs.~\eqref{eq:aoups ext-pot-langevin} for the PDF $\jointpdf = \jointpdf(\xv, \uv, t)$ reads

-From this, we can easily obtain the coupled evolution for the positional density $\marginaldistro(\xv,t) = \int \dd \uv \, \jointpdf(\xv,\uv,t) $, polarization and higher-order orientational moments.
-In Appendix~\ref{app:aoup} we then apply the MS expansion as in Sec.~\ref{sec:multiscale_mini}, in the limit of small $\tau$, and get the closed evolution for $\rho$ to order $\tau^2$:
+From this, we can easily obtain the coupled evolution for the positional density $\marginaldistro(\xv,t) = \int \dd \uv \, \jointpdf(\xv,\uv,t) $, polarization, and higher-order orientational moments.
+In Appendix~\ref{app:aoup}, we then apply an MS expansion as in the previous subsection, in the limit of small $\tau$, and get the closed evolution for $\rho$ to order $\tau^2$:

-where $\vb{A} \boldsymbol{:} \vb{B} = \sum_{i,j} A_{ij} B_{ij}$.
+where $\vb{A} \boldsymbol{:} \vb{B} = \sum_{\alpha\beta} A^{\alpha\beta} B^{\alpha\beta}$ (where Greek indices refer to spatial coordinates).
 This result confirms the one obtained via an extension of the Fox theory in Ref.~\cite{baek-2023} upon the mapping $v_0^2 \tau \to D$ to uniformize our notations with those of Ref.~\cite{baek-2023}, and considering only terms up to order $\mathcal{O}(D \tau)$.
 For the one-dimensional case with $T=0$, the same result has also been derived in Ref.~\cite{van-kampen-1989} using homogenization theory and the projection operator formalism.
-On the other hand, following Refs. \cite{jung-1987,martin-2021,baek-2023}, we show in Appendix~\ref{app:effective_dt-rho_aoups} that the UCNA result is, as expected, incorrect beyond order $\mathcal{O}(\tau^0)$ at dynamical level.
+On the other hand, following Refs. \cite{jung-1987,martin-2021,baek-2023}, we show in Appendix~\ref{app:aoup} that the UCNA result is, as expected, incorrect beyond order $\mathcal{O}(\tau^0)$ at dynamical level.

-In Appendix~\ref{app:AOUPs-stationary-measure}, we further demonstrate that the stationary measure obtained from Eq.~\eqref{eq:result aoups external potential} is consistent with the one found by other methods \cite{fodor-2016, martin-2021, martin-2021-diffusive,baek-2023}.
-Further, we expect that MS analysis can in principle obtain the dynamics of $\rho$ and its stationary distribution at any order in $\tau$, but we do not carry on this program here.